PiBrewing/cbpi4-BM_PID_SmartBoilWithPump/README.md

 ## Mash & Boil in single Kettle (e.g. Speidel Braumeister)
 - The Kettle logic is intended to be used in a single Kettle.
 It is a PID logic.
 PID parameters can be for instance derived from the PID AutoTune plugin (https://github.com/avollkopf/cbpi4-PIDAutoTune)
 - It runs on PID control until it reaches a specified temperature.
-Above that temperature it heates w/o PID logic until a specified boil temp is reached.
+Above that temperature it heats w/o PID logic until a specified boil temp is reached.
 - Power to run boil can be specified in the plugin
 - Pump Intervals cen be set to have a pump rest on specified intervals for a specified time (e.g. 60 seconds every 600 seconds which is a default for the Braumeister controller)